IbrahimKhaliliye/Intro-To-ML-and-AI-Lab/README.md

 3. **Training and Evaluation**

-   Train your model with the provided training data.
-Additionally, evaluate your model on the testing data and print out the mean squared error.
+   Train your model using the `X_train` and `y_train` datasets.
+Once done, evaluate its performance using the test datasets `(X_test and y_test)` and display the resulting `mean squared error`.

+   `Hint`: Once you've evaluated your model on the test data, it will return a value.
+This value is the Mean Squared Error (MSE) between your model's predictions and the true values.
+Try capturing this return value and formatting it to print a clean
+   MSE result.

-4. **Predicting User's House Price**
+5. **Predicting User's House Price**

    Here is the fun part.
 After building and training your model, prompt the user to enter details about their house: number of rooms, garden size, and distance to the nearest school.
 Use your model to predict the house price based on these inputs and display the predicted price.